 Tyler Pager is a graduate student at the University of Oxford studying comparative social policy.
-He was the winner of Nick Kristof’s 2018 win-a-trip and traveled with Kristof to the Central African Republic where he reported on global development for The New York Times.
+He was the winner of Nick Kristof’s 2018 win-a-trip and traveled with Kristof to the Central African Republic and reported for The New York Times.

 He graduated as the valedictorian from the Medill School of Journalism at Northwestern University in 2017.
 During his time at Northwestern, he worked for The Boston Globe, POLITICO and USA TODAY.
 He also served as the editor in chief of The Daily Northwestern, leading the paper to win the Associated College Press Newspaper Pacemaker Award.
 Under his tenure, the paper was also named the best daily student newspaper in the country by the Society of Professional Journalists.